 What does “significant decision-making responsibilities” mean?

 Significant decision-making responsibilities can be agreed upon between the parents or allocated by the court.
 They can be made by either one or to both parents.
-An allocation to both parents is closest to what Illinois divorce lawyers have called “joint legal custody” although that term does not appear in the current law.
-Under current Illinois law, significant issues include:
+An allocation to both parents is closest to what Illinois divorce lawyers had called “joint legal custody,” although that term does not appear in current Illinois law.
+Under Illinois law, significant issues include: